dvinav/HelloCPlusPlus/README.md

 # HelloCPlusPlus

-A simple test project to start learning C++ programming on Windows.
+A simple test project for experimenting with C++ programming on Windows.

 ## Project Overview